 Correct: “Passive temperature sensors at all inputs show tens of degrees more than the actual temperatures.
 It is an air handling unit with frequency converters, which are unfortunately installed directly in the switchboard.
 We control the inverters with analog outputs from the PLC.
 The cables to the sensors are in parallel with the power supplies of the cooling towers... "

-Wrong: "All temperatures are measured, it doesn't show anything right!"
+Wrong: "All temperatures show wrong values, nothing is right!"

-The technologies we work with are not easy.
+The technologies we work with are not simple.
 It is all the more important to describe the situation clearly and concisely so that the dialogue is not misleading.

 Wrong: "Ethernet communication does not work!"
-This may also be true, but in this case Ethernet (and several other layers of network communication) was without problems...
+This may also be true, but in this case Ethernet (together with several other layers of network communication) was without problems...

 The last, but no less important rule.
-The support technician is actually thinking out loud.
-They try to proceed systemically - see above - and sometimes it may seem to ask unnecessary questions or underestimate your abilities.
-Let us realize that the technician does not see your situation over the phone, does not know that you have been solving the problem for several hours and you may be in mental and time stress.
+The support technicians are actually thinking out loud.
+They try to proceed systemically - see above - and sometimes they may seem to ask unnecessary questions or underestimate your abilities.
+Note that the technician does not see your situation over the phone, he does not know that you have been solving the problem for several hours and you may be in mental and time stress.
 "Is the switchboard energized?
 Is the green LED on the PLC lit, is the yellow RUN LED flashing?
 Is the red TX light on the I/O modules flashing?”

 Correct: “Yes, other devices under the same circuit breaker are working properly.
 I measured the voltage at the PLC supply terminals and there is 26 V AC.
-Green on the PLC is lit, yellow RUN flashes about once per second, only green on the I/O modules - red does not flash."
+The green LED on the PLC is lit, the yellow RUN flashes about once per second, and only the green LED lits on the I/O modules - the red one does not flash."

-Wrong: "Sure, everything is shining as it should, I've checked it THREE times!!!"
+Wrong: "Sure, everything is looking as it should, I've checked it THREE times!!!"

-Some customers are unnecessarily shy and lose hours because of experimenting.
-This is also not right.
-We recommend that you spend twenty minutes, a maximum of half an hour, and then call or write.
+Some customers are unnecessarily shy and lose hours in experimenting.
+This is also not correct.
+We recommend that you spend twenty minutes, a maximum of half an hour, and then call or write for support.
 Usually, nothing new will come to light after this time.
 On the other hand, we welcome when the caller first thinks about the problem for a while.
-This will also prepare the information for a smooth call.
+This will also get ready all information for a smooth call.
 It has even happened several times that the customer answered himself during the inquiry - all he had to do was sort out his thoughts.
 Our aim is to solve as many problems as possible immediately.
-Here, too, the 80:20 rule applies, so twenty percent of problems take 80 % of the time.
-In particular, cases where the error occurs only occasionally and therefore require long-term testing can take weeks or months.
+Here, too, the 80:20 rule applies, so twenty percent of the problems take 80 % of the time.
+In particular, issues where the problem occurs only occasionally and therefore they require long-term testing, may take weeks or months.
 In all cases, however, we do our utmost to make our devices and programs user-friendly and open at the same time, and your feedback helps us significantly.
-Thank you for her and we look forward to further cooperation!
+Thank you for it, and we look forward to further cooperation!